GPotoshin/fata-morgana/README.md

 ```ocaml
 let scene = Fm.init "video.mpeg" 720 480 in
 ```
-Only mpeg1video format is supported for now
+Only mpeg4 format with h264 encoding is supported for now

 In module Fata-morgana there is a type
 ```ocaml